nanocloudio/quantum/docs/specification.md

 ## Abstract

-QuantuMQTT is a cloud-grade, fault-tolerant, Raft-replicated MQTT broker engineered for one hundred million concurrent persistent connections with MQTT QoS 2 exactly-once semantics (within the broker) and deterministic recovery.
+Quantum is a cloud-grade, fault-tolerant, Raft-replicated MQTT broker engineered for one hundred million concurrent persistent connections with MQTT QoS 2 exactly-once semantics (within the broker) and deterministic recovery.
 It supports MQTT v3.1, v3.1.1, and v5.0 over both TLS/TCP and QUIC/HTTP-3 transports.
 The design ensures 99.999 % availability, zero-loss durability for Strict partitions (the default), and multi-tenant isolation with dynamic scaling, zero-downtime upgrades, and cross-region disaster recovery.